rust-unofficial/too-many-lists/src/first-layout.md

 }
 ```

 Hopefully this seems like an even worse idea to you.
-For one, this really
+Most notably, this really
-complicates our logic.
-In particular, there is now a completely invalid state:
+complicates our logic, because there is now a completely invalid state:
 `ElemThenNotEmpty(0, Box(Empty))`.
 It also *still* suffers from non-uniformly
 allocating our elements.